HotSushi/hotsushi.github.io/_posts/2018-01-08-f-interview.md

 Ok, another thing, this is something which has happened to me twice now.
 You know *How it is important to keep speaking as you think*, **Don't**, take time and then speak.

 Why?
 Because interviewer can ask you to code your first instinct, which may be wrong or may not be optimal.
-This has happened before with A9, and happened again today with Facebook.
+This has happened before with A9, and happened again today with F*.

 So I always go like this..
 "The first thing that's popping up in my mind is... blah blah blah".
 And for Question 2, I said "Depth First Search".
 The interviewer replied "Sounds good!, start coding".
 And then I began coding, **Without even thinking about any other solutions**, and ended up trapping myself in a corner.